 Program Direct Administrative Costs: Direct administrative costs are program-specific, base documented costs to implement the programs during the last two Act 129 phases.
 These cost estimates result from competitive solicitations to implement the current programs and research of the cost to implement similar programs for newly added programs.
-All programs have cost bases in Phase II, escalated for the Phase III performance period.
+This applies only to the Savings by Design residential new constriction program, all other programs have cost bases in Phase II, escalated for the Phase III performance period.